 A thyroid dysfunction may also affect the digestion process when the T3 or T4 thyroid hormones are compromised, as in a diagnosis of hypothyroidism.
-These thyroid hormones impact the rate of metabolism and also assist in the protection of ulcer formation within the intestinal lining.
+These thyroid hormones impact the rate of metabolism and assist in the protection of ulcer formation within the intestinal lining.

 What are Symptoms of Digestive Problems?